With a comforting, stable high, and not too much psilocybin, the Gulf Coast strain is perfect for those just getting started with shrooms.

 - Refrigerate the block in the fridge for another 12 hours.
 This shocks the mycelium, encouraging it to produce more fruiting bodies and boosting your harvest.

-The most similar strain to Gulf Coast shrooms is the Treasure Coast strain, but there are several others that offer average to above-average potency, are easy to cultivate, and produce large mushrooms.
+The most similar strain to Gulf Coast shrooms is the Treasure Coast strain, but several others offer average to above-average potency, are easy to cultivate, and produce large mushrooms.

 Here are some of the best alternatives to Gulf Coast shrooms worth considering: